 ITEMS TO BE INSPECTED INSPECTION TO PERFORM Cargo and load Cargo Load: If you transport a cargo, respect the maximum cargo rack capacity.
 Refer to SPECIFICATIONS .
 Ensure the weight of the operator, passengers, cargo, trailer tongue and added accessories does not exceed the vehicle total load allowed.
 Refer to SPECIFICATIONS .
 If you are pulling a trailer or another equipment (if equipped with a hitch): Check hitch and trailer ball condition.
 Respect the tongue capacity and towing capacity as indicated on the label affixed to the hitch or refer to SPECIFICATIONS.
 Ensure trailer is properly secured to hitch.
 Rear cargo rack Check if the cargo on rack is properly secured.
-Chassis and suspension components (upper and lower arms, wheels, shock absorber, spring)
+Chassis and suspension Check underneath vehicle for any debris on chassis or suspension components (upper and lower arms, wheels, shock absorber, springs) and clean them properly.